 When should I be worried about numbness or tingling?

 Infectious conditions, such as HIV, leprosy and Lyme disease can be a cause of tingling symptoms.
 Lupus, coeliac disease, diabetic neuropathy, Raynaud’s phenomenon and rheumatoid arthritis are non-infectious diseases which can cause tingling.
-If suspected, please seek medical advice for a medical history and treatment.
+If suspected, please seek medical advice for a medical history and care.

 Kidney failure can produce tingling, commonly with cramping, twitching, paresthesia and weakness of the muscles.
 Peripheral arterial disease (insufficient blood flow into the extremities) can result in tingling, pain and slow walking, especially under exertion.